f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

 Lab 6.2: HTTP Analytics Profile Creation for Legacy
 ---------------------------------------------------

-In this lab, Davis is going to create the HTTP analytics profile missing to allow the BIG-IP to send HTTP analytics data to the BIG-IQ, which will be then showing on the Application Dashboard.
+In this lab, David is going to create the HTTP analytics profile missing to allow the BIG-IP to send HTTP analytics data to the BIG-IQ, which will be then showing on the Application Dashboard.